NREL Develops Recyclable Resin for Wind Turbine Blades

 Credit: NREL

 Researchers at the U.S. Department of Energy's National Laboratory () have created a new resin for manufacturing wind turbine blades that can be chemically recycled, potentially eliminating the need for blades to be discarded in landfills at the end of their lifecycle.
-The breakthrough material, detailed in the journal Science, could transform the sustainability of by enabling the reuse of blade components.
+The breakthrough material, detailed in the journal Science, could transform the sustainability of wind energy by enabling the reuse of blade components.

 The resin, developed using bio-derivable resources, matches the performance of current industry-standard blades made from thermoset resin and surpasses certain recyclable thermoplastic resins.
 To demonstrate the material's potential, NREL researchers constructed a prototype 9-meter blade using the newly developed -derived resin, known as PECAN, an acronym for PolyEster Covalently Adaptable Network.